PubNubDevelopers/solutions-chat-widget/README.md

 This application has not been written with the BizOps Workspace Channel Monitor in mind, however it will work with some caveats:

-- If you edit a message in the Channel Monitor, you need to navigate away from that chat, and then back to it to see the edits in the app.
-This is a limitation of the demo, because it only uses Message update streams to receive information about emoji reactions, and not edits.
+- If you edit a message the text will update and (edited) will be shown beside the message, but the demo does not show who edited the message, nor allow users other than BizOps Workspace to edit messages.
 - If you delete a message, it will disappear from the app immediately.
 Some other sample apps will show the deleted message as grayed out, but this demo will not show the deleted message at all.
 - Muting and banning are discussed in the next section.